ethereum-alarm-clock/ethereum-alarm-clock/docs/overview.rst

 ----------------------------

-Scheduled function calls can be executed by anyone who wishes to initiate the transaction.
-Each call has a payment amount associated with it which is paid to the executor of the call.
+Scheduled function calls can be executed by anyone who wishes to initiate the transaction who inturn is paid whatever amount was specified as the payment value for the call.

 Cost
 ^^^^

-In addition to the gas costs, schedulers are also encouraged to pay the call executor as well as the creator of the service for their effort.
-This value can be specified by the scheduler, meaning that you may choose to offer any amount for the execution of your function..
+In addition to the gas costs, schedulers are also encouraged include a payment amount for the executor of the call.
+This value can be specified by the scheduler, meaning that you may choose to offer any amount for the execution of your function.

 The scheduling function uses the following defaults if specific values are not provided.

+* TODO: these values need to be updated.
 * Payment to the executor: **1 ether**
 * Payment to the service creator: **100 finney**

 Guarantees
 ----------